 Atrophic scars occur when the skin heals below its normal level, creating sunken or indented areas.
-This type of scarring is often the result of severe acne, chickenpox, or injury, and the severity can vary based on the depth and size of the scar.
+This type of scarring is often the result of severe acne, chickenpox, or skin trauma, and the severity can vary based on the depth and size of the scar.
 Common forms of atrophic scars include icepick, boxcar, and rolling scars, all of which can make the skin's surface uneven and affect self-esteem.
-Treatment for atrophic scars typically involves a combination of laser therapy, microneedling, and other skin resurfacing techniques to restore a smoother and more uniform skin texture.
+Treatment for atrophic scars typically involves a combination of laser therapy, micro-needling, fillers and bio-stimulators, and other skin resurfacing techniques to restore a smoother and more uniform skin texture.

 Atrophic scars develop when the skin is unable to produce enough collagen during the wound healing process, resulting in sunken or depressed scars.
 They are most commonly seen after severe acne, chickenpox, or trauma.
 The three main types of atrophic scars are: